tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: zork treats directions as their own part of speech - should i do the same?
 	- IDEA: in zork, the mapping for in, out, enter, and exit are set in room...
 	- IDEA: if not set in room, i'll need some way to interpret them, with "()"s

 - TBD: noun synonyms
+	- TBD: error and synonmy option for nouns?
 	- TBD: should synonyms be an obj attribute?? => noun synonyms
 	- TBD: need to enable a rich set of game-specific synonyms!
 		- TBD: make 'apparatus' a synonym for control_panel